scottrosengrants/re_investment_flask_app_neural_net/executive_summary.md

 ### Data

+In order to construct the application and train a predictive model several types of data had to be collected.
+Property info, rental amounts, and past mortgage loan records were all needed.
+Below is a brief summary of were each of those dataset were found.

 #### Property Record & Attributes
-The ATTOM Data "All Records" api call is utilized to collect the public information and property feature information.
+The ATTOM Data "All Records" api call was utilized to collect the public information and property feature information.

 https://api.developer.attomdata.com/